Quick answer

 - School age children.
 Time for bigger ownership, such as making the bed, packing a school bag, or managing a simple morning routine.
 Let them lead, even if the result is imperfect.

-A real job that genuinely helps the family carries far more weight than a pretend chore, and Sleepytale gives that day of helping a calm, proud close.
+A real job that genuinely helps the family carries far more weight than a pretend chore, and hearing Cleo tell a story about a character with a job of their own gives that helping a proud little echo.

 Routines and Small Choices